npisanti/ofxPDSP/doxygen/Modules.md

 - pdsp::SequencerProcessor : engine.score is an instance of this class, manage all the sections
 - pdsp::SequencerSection : play one pdsp::Sequence at time and has multiple output to patch to the DSP modules
 - pdsp::Sequence : a fixed or generative sequence to send values to one or more outputs
-- pdsp::SeqChange : the behavior of a pdsp::Sequence after it ends
-- pdsp::Behavior : contains standard behaviors, you mostly use pdsp::Behavior::Loop or pdsp::Behavior::OneShot
+- pdsp::Behavior : contains standard behaviors for Sequence ending, you mostly use pdsp::Behavior::Loop or pdsp::Behavior::OneShot

 ## Thread-Safe Control / ofParameter compatible
 - pdsp::Parameter : holds a value to control the modules (with optional smoothing), has ofParameter integration for GUIs
 - pdsp::TriggerControl : send triggers
 - pdsp::ParameterAmp : a combination of pdsp::Amp and pdsp::Parameter for easy mod amount control
-- pdsp::ParameterGain : a combination of pdsp::Amp and pdsp::Parameter for easy gain control, with stereo in/out
+- pdsp::ParameterGain : a combination of pdsp::Amp and pdsp::Parameter with dB conversion for easy gain control

 ## Audio Interface
 - pdsp::Engine : manages audio inputs / outputs and runs the DSPs